Reducing Food Waste

 Storage Tips

-Storing food in the best manner for that food type can reduce food waste and save the time and money associated with additional grocery store runs.
-Save the Food's Store It guide is an excellent tool for learning the detailed recommendations for food items you buy the most or have the most challenging time keeping fresh.
+- Storing food properly can reduce food waste and save the time and money associated with additional grocery store runs.
+Save the Food's Store It guide is interactive.
+It offers tips, tricks and info to keep your food fresh longer.
+Save the Food's Store It Guide

 Below are some more general rules to keep in mind.
 Remember to hold off on washing produce before you store it.